-Minor infractions involve a verbal or written warning by teachers or the administration, and/or detention.
-In addition, any prohibited objects may be confiscated.
+All minor infractions involve verbal and written warnings by teachers or the administration, and/or detentions.
+In the case of a detention, an Official Discipline Letter will be recorded in the student's file.

 The following items are considered minor infractions: